 The People’s Party and the Citizens have nevertheless formed a coalition with Vox in Andalusia.
 Regionalist parties couldn’t possibly do a deal with it.
 The Citizens have ruled out a coalition with Sánchez.
 The Catalan branch of his Socialist Party has ruled out a coalition with the Citizens.
 As a result, there are only two possible outcomes:

-- Another Socialist-led (minority) government with the support of Podemos and regionalist parties.
+- Another Socialist-led (minority) government with the support of Podemos and regional parties.

 - A government of the People’s Party and Citizens supported by Vox.